 There are questions you can ask yourself regarding specific factors important to recovery.
 For example:

-- Is the rehab inpatient or outpatient?
+- Is it inpatient or outpatient?

-- Are the staff qualified or do they have specialty training?
+- Are the staff qualified, or do they have specialty training?

 - Does the program offer holistic in addition to traditional therapies?